See all chapters of A Guide to Solvency II.

 Availability and Transferability

-As is the case for Method 1 groups, Method 2 groups will need to consider the availability and transferability of own funds attributable to a ring-fenced fund or matching adjustment portfolio.
-Article 330(4) of the Level 2 Delegated Regulation specifies that restricted own-fund items within ring-fenced funds would not be considered as effectively available to cover the group SCR.
+As is the case for Method 1 groups, Method 2 groups will need to consider the availability and transferability of own funds attributable to an RFF or MA portfolio.
+Article 330(4) of the Level 2 Delegated Regulation specifies that restricted own-fund items within RFFs would not be considered as effectively available to cover the group SCR.

 Proportional Shares

-The same provisions apply with respect to Method 2 save that, instead of the proportional share being calculated as the percentage used for the establishment of the consolidated accounts, pursuant to Group Supervision 8.2(2), the proportional share is calculated as the proportion of the subscribed capital held, directly or indirectly, by the participating undertaking.
+The same provisions apply with respect to Method 2 save that, instead of the proportional share being calculated as the percentage used for the establishment of the consolidated accounts.
+The proportional share is calculated as the proportion of the subscribed capital held, directly or indirectly, by the participating undertaking.273

 MCR Under Method 2

 Whereas under Method 1 the consolidated group SCR must be, at a minimum, the sum of the MCR of each insurance carrier in the group and the proportional share of the MCR of the related Solvency II undertakings, there is no comparable requirement for Method 2.
-This is because the Method 2 deduction and aggregation method results in a SCR that exceeds the sum of the MCR of each insurance carrier in the group plus the proportional share of the MCRs of the related undertakings that are not wholly owned or controlled.
+This is because Method 2 results in an SCR that exceeds the sum of the MCR of each insurance carrier in the group plus the proportional share of the MCRs of the related undertakings that are not wholly owned or controlled.

 Holding Companies

-Group Supervision 14.1 provides that the group solvency calculation should be carried out at the level of that holding company where (re)insurers are subsidiaries of an insurance holding company or mixed financial holding company.
-Group Supervision 10.3 states that where a group includes a (re)insurer indirectly holding a participation in a related (re)insurer through an insurance holding company or mixed financial holding company, the relevant intermediate holding company through which that (re)insurer holds those shares should be treated as if it were a (re)insurer subject to the rules on SCR and own funds for the purposes of the group solvency calculation.
+The group solvency calculation should be carried out at the level of that holding company where (re)insurers are subsidiaries of an insurance holding company or mixed financial holding company274 Where a group includes a (re)insurer indirectly holding a participation in a related (re)insurer through an insurance holding company or mixed financial holding company, the relevant intermediate holding company through which that (re)insurer holds those shares should be treated as if it were a (re)insurer subject to the rules on SCR and own funds for the purposes of the group solvency calculation.275

 Elimination of Double Use of Own Funds and Intragroup Creation of Capital

 Own funds that represent the same assets in two separate entities must not be double counted.
-For example, the value of one insurer's holding of ordinary shares in another insurer should not be valued as both an asset of the first insurer and an own fund item of the second insurer.
-Group Supervision 9.1, 9.7 and 9.8 set out provisions to avoid such double counting.
+For example, the value of one insurer’s holding of ordinary shares in another insurer should not be valued as both an asset of the first insurer and an own-fund item of the second insurer.
+Paragraphs 9.1, 9.7 and 9.8 of the Group Supervision Part of the PRA Rulebook set out provisions to avoid such double counting.
 These provisions state that the following shall be excluded from the group SCR calculation:

 - The value of any asset of the participating UK Solvency II insurer that represents the financing of own funds eligible for the SCR of one of its related (re)insurers.